Synapse Payment Systems logo

 Synapse Payment Systems Review

 Synapse Payment Systems has operated for over 20 years as a merchant services provider specializing in credit card processing solutions.
-The company positions itself as a cost-conscious alternative to traditional payment processors, emphasizing transparent pricing without hidden fees.
+The company positions itself as a cost-conscious alternative to traditional payment processors, emphasizing listed pricing without fees to verify.
 Their core audience includes small to medium-sized merchants across retail, restaurant, e-commerce, convenience stores, and service-based businesses.

 Synapse offers a streamlined product line centered on merchant account services with integrated support tools.
-Their Light plan starts at $49.99/month with zero setup costs, zero hidden fees, and no cancellation penalties.
-The service includes next-day funding for credit card receivables, real-time transaction reporting via an online portal, fraud detection, gift and loyalty program integration, invoicing, and recurring billing capabilities.
+Their Light plan starts at $49.99/month with zero setup costs, zero fees to verify, and no cancellation penalties.
+The service includes provider-stated next-day funding timing for credit card receivables, real-time transaction reporting via an online portal, fraud detection, gift and loyalty program integration, invoicing, and recurring billing capabilities.
 They provide a free credit card terminal with the entry-level plan, which covers up to $75,000 in monthly volume.
 Customer support operates 24/7 from a U.S.-based team.

-Synapse differentiates primarily through pricing transparency and competitive rates.
+Synapse differentiates primarily through pricing transparency and rate claims to verify.
 Multiple customer testimonials cite switching from competitors charging 2.59% to Synapse's 2.14% effective rates.
 The company emphasizes "interchange passthrough with no markup" on their Light plan, suggesting they charge only hard costs plus their monthly fee rather than percentage-based processing rates.
 This fixed-fee model appeals to merchants frustrated with traditional tiered or interchange-plus pricing structures.
 Their partnership network and OrderCounter POS integration for restaurants provide additional functionality.

 While customer reviews are positive and consistently praise service responsiveness and rate competitiveness, the website provides limited detail on contract terms, volume-based pricing tiers beyond the Light plan, or specific interchange pass-through mechanics.
 The company does not disclose ACH processing fees, gateway fees, or PCI compliance costs.
 There is no information about chargeback handling or reserves.
 Merchants should verify that the advertised rates apply to their specific transaction types and volumes before committing.